Web Analytics Made Easy - Statcounter

 As a small or midsize business, you’ve probably seen AI agents go from abstract buzzwords to practical tools in the past five years.

 Today, they quietly manage your inbox, book calendars, and oversee workflows, allowing you to focus your energy on the parts of your business that require more attention and judgment.
-According to Salesforce, 75% of SMBs are already investing in AI for daily workflows.

 That’s not a small experiment.